jehna/humanify/README.md

 # Humanify
-> Un-minify Javascript code using LLMs ("AI")
+> Deobfuscate Javascript code using LLMs ("AI")

-This tool uses large language modeles (like ChatGPT & llama2) and other tools to un-minify Javascript code.
+This tool uses large language modeles (like ChatGPT & llama2) and other tools to deobfuscate, unminify, transpile and unpack Javascript code.
 Note that LLMs don't perform any structural changes – they only provide hints to rename variables and functions.
 The heavy lifting is done by Babel on AST level to ensure code stays 1-1 equivalent.

 ### ➡️ Check out the [introduction blog post][blogpost] for in-depth explanation!